 If there is no feed for the fries on the first day, you can boil an egg for them and feed them a little with it.
 Don’t feed them much as their stomach is still small to take a lot of feed.

 If you get the feed you’re supposed to give them, just drop a little for them, and watch as they feed on it.
-There are people that tell you to feed the fries 3 times from day 1, but I tell my mentees not to just little to everyone, feed them once on the first 3 days before you increase the quantity you’ll give them.
+Some people will tell you to feed the fries 3 times from day 1, but I tell my mentees not to just little to everyone, feed them once on the first 3 days before you increase the quantity you’ll give them.

 That is what I’ve been doing and which has been giving me success since I started this journey.